kennege/kennege.github.io/_publications/uthesis.md

 this system will need to meet if it is to successfully extract video from the Lytro.

 <b>Reference:</b>
-G. Kennedy, "Exploiting Rigid Body Motion for SLAM in Dynamic Environments", IEEE International Conference on Robotics and Automation (ICRA), 2018.
+G. Kennedy, "Squeezing Video out of a Lytro Light Field Camera", Undegraduate thesis, 2018.